vyca2017/content/content/reference/functions/overview.md

 * [Server-side subscriptions]() (formerly called mutation callbacks) allow you to get notified of special events.
 This can be used to build custom integrations with external services like **sending emails when a User signs up**.

 More use cases for functions are planned, for example **cron jobs**.
 Please let us know in [Slack](https://slack.graph.cool) or on [GitHub](https://github.com/graphcool/feature-requests/issues?q=is%3Aissue+is%3Aopen+label%3Aarea%2Ffunctions) if you have suggestions.

+## Functions Runtime

+Whenever you use a function, you can choose between defining it inline or as a webhook.
+**Inline functions** can be specified using the functions editor in the Console.
+They run on a node runtime and every npm module is available for you to be imported.

+Functions can also be deployed as **webhooks** using Function-as-a-service providers such as [Serverless]() and [AWS Lambda](), [Google Cloud Functions](), [Microsoft Azure]() or by hosting the function yourself.
+Then you need to provide the webhook URL.

+> Function executions time out after 10 seconds.